Lido Key, Sarasota FL -- At a Glance

 15-20 Minutes

-Ritz-Carlton resort residences, gated properties, Ted Sperling Park-adjacent
+Ritz-Carlton residences, gated properties, Ted Sperling Park-adjacent

 What to Love About Lido Key

-Dining & Entertainment
+Dining and Entertainment

-Columbia Restaurant (St. Armands Circle) — Award-winning Spanish and Cuban cuisine; the tableside "1905" salad is not optional.
+Columbia Restaurant (St. Armands Circle) -- Award-winning Spanish and Cuban cuisine; the tableside "1905" salad is not optional.

-Nature & Wildlife
+Nature and Wildlife

-Schools & Education
+Schools and Education

-Southside Elementary — Public, A-rated, approximately 5 minutes by car.
+Southside Elementary -- Public, A-rated, approximately 5 minutes by car.

-Pine View School — Public Magnet, Grades 2–12, ranked #1 in Florida and consistently among the top public schools in the United States.
+Pine View School -- Public Magnet, Grades 2-12, ranked #1 in Florida and consistently among the top public schools in the United States.

-The Out-of-Door Academy — Private, PK–12, college preparatory, one of the most established private schools in Sarasota County.
+The Out-of-Door Academy -- Private, PK-12, college preparatory, one of the most established private schools in Sarasota County.

 Where is Lido Key, Florida?